דלג לתוכן הראשי

 Every year, discoveries emerge about plants that slow brain aging.
 They come from India, China, Korea, Tibet, and in recent years, also from Uzbekistan and Kazakhstan.
-The story repeats itself: a traditional plant, an experiment in mice, improvement in memory or reduction in markers of brain inflammation, and a headline declaring a 'breakthrough'.
+The story repeats itself: a traditional plant, a mouse experiment, improvement in memory or reduction in markers of brain inflammation, and a headline declaring a 'breakthrough'.

 Before rushing to buy, it's worth understanding the broader picture.
 There is a short list of plants with real human evidence, and a much longer list of plants relying solely on tradition and preclinical studies.
 Distinguishing between the two is the difference between an evidence-based decision and an emotional purchase.